emberjsdublin/lineman-ember-template/README.md

 The app is cloned from [lineman-ember-template](https://github.com/searls/lineman-ember-template) and adjusted so that the Ember application files are in JavaScript rather than CoffeeScript.
-Please see the original project if you would prefer to a base Ember project in CoffeeScript.
+Please see the original project if you would prefer to have a base Ember project in CoffeeScript.

 ## Setup
 If you haven't already done so, first: install [node.js](http://nodejs.org); next, install lineman: